 Netcat

-Netcat is a versatile networking tool that can be used for a wide range of tasks, including port scanning.
+Netcat is a versatile networking tool that can be used for various tasks, including port scanning.
 It is a command-line tool that allows you to send and receive data across network connections.

 To perform a port scan using Netcat, you can use the following command: